CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 vlan10               up        10.1.10.1         0            local    1          0
 ```

-The `net show pim interface detail` or vtysh `show ip pim interface detail` command show more detail about the PIM interfaces on the switch:
+The `net show pim interface detail` or vtysh `show ip pim interface detail` command shows more detail about the PIM interfaces on the switch:

 ```
 cumulus@fhr:~$ net show pim interface detail